MaksymBus/Informational-agency/README.md

 Technologies used in the project:

 *   Backend: Django (Python)
-*   Database: PostgresSQL (or SQLite for development)
+*   Database: PostgreSQL (or SQLite for development)
 *   Frontend: Django templates
 *   Authentication: Django Authentication System
 *   Styles: Bootstrap 4